macosta-42/codewars/README.md

 # Codewars

-I want to improve my C coding skill, so let's make a 100days of code challenge on codewars with C language.
+I want to improve my C coding skill, so let's make a 100days of code challenge on Codewars with C language.

-Difficulty of kata (exercises) are 8 Kyu to 1 Kyu
+Difficulty of kata (exercises) is increasing from 8 Kyu to 1 Kyu

 ### 8_kyu
 * [01_Is_This_My_Tail](8_kyu/01_Is_This_My_Tail)